 Starting your book club.

-Start with inviting anyone you know who might be interested in a kick-off organizational meeting.
-You’ll talk about when and how often to meet, who will lead the meetings, what sort of books you’ll discuss and how they will be chosen.
+- Start with inviting anyone you know who might be interested in a kick-off organizational meeting.
+You’ll talk about when and how often to meet, who will lead the meetings, what sort of books you’ll discuss and how the books will be chosen.

-Long lasting book clubs generally have between 5 and 15 members; any more and not everyone has a chance to share.
-Decide if you’ll have a “cap” on the number of members and start inviting friends and family to join.
+- Long lasting book clubs generally have between 5 and 15 members; any more members and not everyone has a chance to share.
+Decide if you’ll cap the number of members, then invite friends and family to join.

-- LitLovers.com, opens a new window has resources for all things book club, including ideas and help, featured clubs, and hot new books.
+- LitLovers.com, opens a new window has resources for all things book club, including ideas and help, featured book clubs and hot new books.

 - ReadingGroupGuides, opens a new window is my other go-to site for discussion questions, author information, and contests!
-You can win several copies of books for your group—who can resist?
+You can win several copies of books for your group—who can resist freebies?